MINISTRYGmbH/morrow-core/docs/features.md

 The second key is a CSS selector (in the example `#canvas`) that defines one or many HTML DOM elements we want to modify.
 It is also possible to use XPATH 1.0 selectors.
 For its usage take a look a \Morrow\DOM which is used internally at this point.

-At least we define in which way the DOM elements should be modified.
-You can use `prepend`, `append`, `after` and `before`.
+The second key contains an array of arrays, where each array defines one "Feature".
+As `action` you can use `prepend`, `append`, `after` and `before` to define where the result of the Feature triad should be written to.
-Here an overview of the positions:
+Here is an overview of the positions:

 ~~~{.php}
 [before]